guardrails-ai/guardrails/docs/how_to_guides/using_llms.md

 # Use Supported LLMs

 Guardrails has support for 100+ LLMs through its integration with LiteLLM.
+This integration is really useful because it allows the Guardrails call API to use the same clean interface that LiteLLM and OpenAI use.
+This means that you can use  similar code to make LLM requests with Guardrails as you would with OpenAI.

-To interact with a model set the desired LLM API KEY such as the OPENAI_API_KEY and the desired model with the model property.
+To interact with a model, set the desired LLM API KEY such as the OPENAI_API_KEY and the desired model with the model property.
 Examples are below for some common ones.

 ## OpenAI